ChrisM09/FrausDNS/README.md

 # FrausDNS
-Tool designed to capture DNS requests made from the local machine and spoof responses with a specified IP address.
+Windows tool designed to capture DNS requests made from the local machine and spoof responses with a specified IP address.
 Original intention is to isolate malware and observe its network activity.

 ---